T oday I want to give you a few ideas on how to develop a blogging strategy that will grow your blog regardless of the niche you're in.

 - Alliances above you

 This is all the people who are more experienced than you.
 People with big audiences, popular blogs, or bigger networks that can be useful to you.
-In my mind they are “above” me because they’re saved in my bookmarks folder!
+In my mind, they are “above” me because they’re role models that I look up to!

 It’s extremely important to make connections with both areas.